Request an Appointment

 If you cannot attend your given appointment please call us on 0161 998 2503 to cancel or reschedule.
+If you are set up to receive appointment reminders, you will also have the facility to cancel your appointment via a link.
 Unfortunately we often we have patients fail to turn up for their appointments without informing us.
 These appointment slots could be put to good use and offered to another patient, allowing the doctors and nurses to reduce any backlog of patients and reduce waiting times.
 Please think of others when you can no longer attend or need a rescheduled appointment.

 Text Message Appointment Reminders